MicrosoftDocs/customer-voice/fp-docs/view-summary-information.md

     NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.

 - **Sentiment**: Average sentiment of the respondents: positive, neutral, or negative.
+For more information on sentiment calculation, see [Calculate sentiments from responses to text-based questions](create-new-survey.md#calculate-sentiments-from-responses-to-text-based-questions).

 - **Latest insights**: Correlation and sentiment are displayed based on the survey responses.